home-assistant/companion.home-assistant/docs/notifications/commands.md

 On Android you can send `message: command_activity` to launch any activity.
 This command requires a specific permission that the app is unable to prompt or auto-accept.
 Instead by sending the command for the first time the app will launch an activity allowing the user to enable Home Assistant access to the devices Display over other apps Policy.
 This is required in order for the app to gain control of this setting.

-The `tag` parameter will need to be set to the Intent Action string, or the notification will post as normal.
-If the activity requires a URI then you will need set that as the `title`, otherwise the notification will post as normal. `channel` can be set to the package of where the activity is to be launched, otherwise Android will make a best effort to pick a default.
+The `intent_action` parameter will need to be set to the Intent Action string, or the notification will post as normal.
+If the activity requires a URI then you will need set that as the `intent_uri`, otherwise the notification will post as normal. `intent_package_name` can be set to the package of where the activity is to be launched, otherwise Android will make a best effort to pick a default.
 If the package cannot be found then the notification will post as normal.
 You must know the intending URI (if required), action and package to start the activity.
 Typically this will be a documented feature if supported by the app.

-[Extras](https://developer.android.com/reference/android/content/Intent#putExtra(java.lang.String,%20java.lang.String)) are also supported under the `group` parameter.
+[Extras](https://developer.android.com/reference/android/content/Intent#putExtra(java.lang.String,%20java.lang.String)) are also supported under the `intent_extras` parameter.
 As there can be any number of extras added to the intent we will need to split each extra by a comma `,`.
 Then each extra name and value needs to be separated by a colon `:`.
 Please refer to the example in [Broadcast Intent](#broadcast-intent) to see the proper format.

-`subject` can also be set to the MIME type if you need to set it.
+`intent_type` can also be set to the MIME type if you need to set it.
 You will need to know the MIME type string if the activity requires it.

 Some applications also require the class or component to be provided.
-For these applications you will need to provide the package as the `channel` and the full and complete class name under the `intent_class_name` parameter.
+For these applications you will need to provide the package as the `intent_package_name` and the full and complete class name under the `intent_class_name` parameter.
 You will need to know what class name to provide as each application is different.

 The below example follows [Google's documentation](https://developers.google.com/maps/documentation/urls/android-intents#launch-turn-by-turn-navigation) to show you how this feature works by launching Google Maps Navigation.